yingmo55/which-language-first/README.md

 ### For Using the Quiz Components:
 #### First page:
-To change the first page, alter the corrisponding JSX elements in the first page (located at `./src/Components/FirstPage/FirstPage.js`)
+To change the first page, alter the corresponding JSX elements on the first page (located at `./src/Components/FirstPage/FirstPage.js`)

 #### Questions:
 In `./src/Questions/Questions.js`, edit the values of `questions` keys, and add/delete objects as needed.
 If you have choices that affect the options of a question, adjust the switch case in `./src/Container/OptionsContainer/OptionsContainer.js` accordingly.